AdobeDocs/platform-learn.sv-SE/help/platform/ai-assistant/overview.md

 * operational-insights.md
 * find-unused-audiences.md
 * impact-analysis.md
+    {description = Learn how AI Assistant can help you detect potential impacts before changing shared objects.
+Changes to shared objects like attributes and audiences can disrupt workflows for other teams, complicating processes, and risk important marketing efforts.}
 -->
 <!-- START CARDS HTML - DO NOT MODIFY BY HAND -->
 <div class="columns">